giusgad/pets.nvim/README.md

-  default_pet = "cat", -- the pet to use for the PetNew command default_style = "brown", -- the style of the pet to use for the PetNew command random = false, -- wether to use a random pet for the PetNew command, ovverides default_pet and default_style }
+  default_pet = "cat", -- the pet to use for the PetNew command default_style = "brown", -- the style of the pet to use for the PetNew command random = false, -- wether to use a random pet for the PetNew command, ovverides default_pet and default_style death_animation = true, -- animate the pet's death, set to false to feel less guilt }
 ```